DeNic0la/vocabify/setup/Readme.md

 ## Step 2

 There is a script for the setup if you are using Linux.
-For the setup with linux read the [Script Tutorial](linux.md).
-Else follow those steps.
+For the setup with Linux read the [script tutorial](linux.md).
+Else follow these steps.

 ### Step 2.1

-make sure you have npm, firebase-tools and angular-cli installed.
+Make sure you have npm, firebase-tools and angular-cli installed.

 ### Step 2.2

-Run those commands
+Run these commands

 ```shell
 firebase login